 Chronic hepatitis is a liver disease caused by infection, drug ingestion, metabolic or autoimmune disorders.
-Necrosis (death) of liver cells, inflammation and fibrosis may lead to liver failure.
-Death within 5 years of onset occurs in 40 to 50% of patients.
+Necrosis (death) of liver cells, inflammation, and fibrosis that occur in chronic hepatitis may lead over time to liver failure.

 Review Date 2/6/2022